Mapping Overlaps in Benchmarks through Perplexity in the Wild: Appendix

 For benchmark evaluation we use \texttt{llm-evalution-harness}~\citep{eval-harness}.
 Each benchmark involves different task formats, and we adopt the standard metrics defined in the harness to ensure comparability.
 For MMLU, which consists of multi-choice questions across 57 academic subjects, we report \emph{accuracy}, i.e., the proportion of questions with correctly selected options.
 For MBPP, a code generation benchmark, we evaluate using pass@1, the fraction of problems solved correctly on the first attempt, based on unit test execution.
-For BBH, which is a collection of heterogeneous tasks (multiple-choice, binary classification, and completion), we follow the harness in applying the canonical metric for each subtask.
+For BBH, which is a collection of heterogeneous tasks (multiple-choice, binary classification, and completion), we follow the harness in applying the canonical metric for each benchmark.
 We use accuracy for multiple-choice and true/false items, and exact match for sentence completions.
 For IFEval, which tests instruction-following, we adopt the harness’s compliance accuracy, quantifying the percentage of model responses that satisfy the explicit constraints in the prompt.
 These heterogeneous metrics reflect the intended difficulty and modality of each benchmark, and together provide a broad view of model capability.
+For AbsenceBench \citep{fu2025absencebench}, we use the average scores across three dimensions: numerical, poetry, and GitHub.